-My Top 5 Tips for successful networking are:
+My Top 5 Tips for Successful Professional Networking are:

 1. Find a networking environment that suits your personality.